Mcguire Mtn. Lookout Rental

 Directions

-Located approximately 14 miles southwest of Eureka.
-Take Othorp Lake Road 854 to Pinkham Creek Road 856 and continue for approximately 13 miles.
-Turn and follow Sutton Ridge Road 494 west to Little Sutton Mountain parking area, where the lookout trail begins.
-Park all vehicles and hike approximately 2.5 miles up trail #446 to reach the lookout.
-Access depends on weather conditions; the road is normally plowed within 14 miles of the cabin.
+From Eureka, take Othorp Lake Road 854.
+Stay on this road to Pinkham Creek Road 856 and continue for approximately 13 miles.
+Turn and follow Sutton Ridge Road 494 west to Little Sutton Mountain, where a sign marks the beginning of the lookout trail.
+Park at the trailhead and hike approximately 2.5 miles up Trail #446 to reach the lookout.

 Amenities